ParseJSON

 Parsing with a schema

-A schema describes the data structure of a Java Script object, and the indexes in your model you want to map to.
+A schema describes the data structure of a Java Script object, and the Structs and indexes in your model you want to map to.

 JSON object schemas